 - For something like the cherry tomatoes in the compound butter, a grill basket is a good investment, to prevent to tomatoes from slipping through the grates.
 A layer of aluminum foil would also work.

-What to serve with this swordfish recipe
+What to serve with grilled swordfish?

-I like to serve this grilled swordfish recipe with grilled vegetables and a hearty side like polenta or potatoes.
+I like to serve this grilled swordfish recipe with grilled vegetables and a hearty side like polenta or mashed potatoes.
 However, if you want to keep it light and healthy you can double up on the veggies and skip the starchy sides.
 The great thing about swordfish is that it’s a substantial fish, so it’s quite filling!

 Follow me on Instagram, Facebook, and Pinterest!